TRSoftware1/GambleBarVersion/README.md

 # Sent when a player tries to consume a drink in a blacklisted world
 blacklistedWorld: "&c&lSorry&7, you cannot gamble in this world!"

+# Sent when a player tries to consume a drink but they are on cooldown
+cooldownMessage: "&c&lSorry&7, you cannot drink this for another &c%time%&7."

 # The help menu sent to server admins with "gamblebar.admin.help"
 adminHelp: